hakierka/serverpod_docs/docs/04-tutorials/02-tutorials/01-real-time-communication.md

 The `ImageUpdate` model captures changes to individual pixels, including the pixel's index in the byte array and its new color value.

-With our models defined, we run serverpod generate to create the actual Dart files for these models.
+With our models defined, let's generate the code to create the actual Dart files for these models.
 Run the command from your server's root directory (`pixorama_server`).

 ```bash
 cd pixorama_server
 serverpod generate
 ```

-## Building the server
+## 💻 Step 3: Build the Server Endpoint

 Next, we'll build the server.
 We need to create a new endpoint.
 An endpoint is a connection point for the client to interact with the server.
 In Serverpod, you create endpoints by extending the `Endpoint` class and placing it in the `lib/src/endpoints` directory.
 The endpoint will manage our pixel data and handle client updates.

-We will start by creating a `PixoramaEndpoint` class, which we place in a file called `pixorama_endpoint.dart` in the `lib/src/endpoints` directory.
+Create `lib/src/endpoints/pixorama_endpoint.dart`.
+This endpoint stores pixel data and broadcasts updates to clients.

+Write `PixoramaEndpoint` class:

 ```dart
 // lib/src/endpoints/pixorama_endpoint.dart